top of page

 Pain points

-• Most blockages in his kitchen are caused by the solidification of grease and the build-up of food debris, which are difficult for him to deal with.
+• Most blockages in his kitchen are caused by the solidification of grease and the buildup of food debris, which are difficult for him to deal with.

 • Not sure if the waste he takes out will cause a blockage in the sink.